corellium/vscode-extension/README.md

+# Corellium VSCode Extension

+## Features

+- Start a device
+- Stop a device
+- Reboot a device
+- Open a device in browser
+- Open a device console
+- Take a snapshot
+- Restore a snapshot
+- Refresh your list of devices

+## Installation (WIP)

+1. Install the extension from the [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=corellium.corellium-vscode) or with the command `ext install corellium.corellium-vscode`.
+2. Open the extension settings and enter your Corellium API token.

+## Development

+0. Ensure you have the latest version of [Node.js](https://nodejs.org/en/) and [Yarn](https://yarnpkg.com/) installed.
+1. Clone the repo.
+2. Run `yarn install` to install dependencies.
+3. Run `yarn watch` to compile the extension and watch for changes.
+4. Open the `corellium` folder in VSCode.
+5. Launch a new VSCode window with the extension loaded.
+You can either press `F5` or open the command palette and run `Debug: Start Debugging`.
+6. Make changes to the extension and reload the extension to see them take effect.

+---

 # corellium README

 This is the README for your extension "corellium".
 After writing up a brief description, we recommend including the following sections.